 So start at Prague Castle.
 If you want to get there by public transport, the best way is to take a tram 22.
 The stop name is Prazsky Hrad.
 After entering the castle, you will find yourself in the second courtyard.
 Go into the arch at your left.
 It leads to the third courtyard.

-At this point, you will probably be standing speechless.
-The view at the western facade of the Cathedrale is stunning.
-Catch your breath and go inside the church.
-You can visit a part of it free of charge, so do not worry about buying tickets.
+At this point, you will probably be speechless.
+The view at the western facade of the Cathedral is stunning.

 Then take a look at the southern facade with a priceless mosaic depicting the last judgment.
 Go to St.George Square.
 You will have Old Royal Palace at the right and St.George Basilica in front of you.